Asian Longhorned Beetle

 Learn about the biology of Asian Longhorned Beetle at the USDA APHIS Asian Longhorned Beetle site

 The Asian longhorned beetle threatens our hardwood trees.
 It threatens recreation and forest resources (like maple syrup!) valued at billions of dollars.
-The ALB has the potential to cause more damage than Dutch elm disease, chestnut blight and gypsy moths combined.
+The ALB has the potential to cause more damage than Dutch elm disease, chestnut blight and spongy moths combined.

 The Asian longhorned beetle has never been detected in Vermont.